This Thanksgiving, Love Your Leftovers

 Let’s get down to business: reheating leftovers is an art.
 Done right, you’ve brought a meal back to life that tastes just as good (sometimes even better!) as the first time.
 Done wrong?
 Well, at least the dog won’t mind… right?

-As we stated in our last leftovers blog post, as a rule of thumb, reheat your leftovers as closely to their original cooking method as possible.
+When reheating leftovers, as a rule of thumb, reheat as closely to their original cooking method as possible.
 As a second rule of thumb (we have two — might as well use them), only reheat what you’re going to eat.
 Reheating the same food repeatedly can compromise the integrity of the leftover, and let’s be real: Thanksgiving leftovers are sacred.

 Let’s break down a few traditional Turkey Day tastes to help you Frankenstein your second helpings back to a glorious, satisfying life.